Integrating infinitesimal (super) actions: Introduction

 \end{definition}

-\begin{definition}[examp5]{Example} If in examples \recalt{examp3} and \recalt{examp4} we change the group $G$ to $G=\RR$, then the projection $p:G\times M\to G$ will be a bijection for all $\lambda\in \RR$.
-And it is easy to show that the representation of $\Liealg g \cong \RR$ as vector fields on $M$ is induced by the left-action of $G=\RR$ on $M$ given by
+\begin{definition}[examp5]{Example} If in examples \recalt{examp3} and \recalt{examp4} we change the group $G$ to $G=\RR$, then the projection $p:G\times M\to G$, when restricted to a leaf, will be a bijection for all $\lambda\in \RR$.
+And it is easy to show that the infinitesimal action of $\Liealg g \cong \RR$ on $M$ is integrated to the global left-action of $G=\RR$ on $M$ given by

 \end{definition}